momobln/lab_react-firebase-auth/README.md

 1.  **Create page components**:

-    - `src/pages/HomePage.tsx`: A simple welcome page.
+    - `src/pages/HomePage.jsx`: A simple welcome page.
-    - `src/pages/DashboardPage.tsx`: A placeholder page for authenticated users.
+    - `src/pages/DashboardPage.jsx`: A placeholder page for authenticated users.
-    - `src/pages/LoginPage.tsx`: A page that tells the user they need to log in.
+    - `src/pages/LoginPage.jsx`: A page that tells the user they need to log in.
 It can reuse the `Auth` component.

-2.  **Create a `ProtectedRoute.tsx` component** in `src/components/ProtectedRoute.tsx`.
+2.  **Create a `ProtectedRoute.jsx` component** in `src/components/ProtectedRoute.jsx`.
 This component is the key to protecting routes.

     - It should use the `useAuthState` hook.
     - If `loading`, it can show a loading message.
     - If there's **no user**, it should redirect to the `/login` page using the `Navigate` component from `react-router-dom`.
     - If there **is a user**, it should render its `children`.

 3.  **Set up the router**.
-Modify `App.tsx` (or `main.tsx`) to use `react-router-dom` to define your routes.
+Modify `App.jsx` (or `main.jsx`) to use `react-router-dom` to define your routes.
     - The `/` route should show `HomePage`.
     - The `/login` route should show `LoginPage`.
     - The `/dashboard` route should be wrapped by your `ProtectedRoute` component.